statox/VimRegexConverter/README.md

 RegexConverter allows to modify a regex written for a specific regex mode to any other regex mode.

+It was inspired be the following question on vi.se: [Is there a way to convert a Vim regex literal to different magic modes?](http://vi.stackexchange.com/q/9786/1841)

 For more information about the available regex mode in Vim see [`:h /magic`](http://vimdoc.sourceforge.net/htmldoc/pattern.html#/magic)

 This plugin exposes one function `convertRegex()` which expects two parameters.